 A flexible workforce deserves flexibility of care.
 A new kind of employer-sponsored health insurance, Curative health insurance supports the evolving needs of employees by letting people focus on care—not costs.

 Our next-generation health plan meets employees where they are in their health journey through a transparent, innovative, better approach to health insurance.
-We believe Curative is the best health insurance Texas has been looking for with:
+Curative offers:

 One monthly premium, like any other subscription